-Sincerely, American Express Customer Care
+American Express Customer Care

-To have AMEX handle your account in accordance with the SCRA, you can go 2 ways: call them or apply online.
+To have AMEX handle your account in accordance with the SCRA, you can go 2 ways: call AMEX or apply online.
 The online application is easy and they are quick to respond.
 Follow this 3 step process or click the picture:

 - Log in to your account, click “Account Services”

 - Click “Card Management” on the left

 - Click “Servicemembers Civil Relief Act (SCRA) Benefits”